2C-T-2: Use and effects

-In Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved), the dose range is listed as 12 to 25 mg orally and its duration as 6 to 8 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin lists 2C-T-2's dose as 12 to 25 mg orally and its duration as 6 to 8 hours.
+However, a wider dose range of 12 to 30 mg orally has also been reported.
 Its onset is within 1 hour and peak effects occur after 1 to 2 hours.

-The effects of 2C-T-2 have been described.
-Shulgin rated it as one of the "magical half-dozen" most important psychedelic phenethylamines, along with mescaline, 2C-B, 2C-T-7, and others.
+The effects of 2C-T-2 have been reported to include closed-eye visuals, fantasy, mental changes, introspection, insights, emotional and empathy enhancement, euphoria, erotic enhancement, impairment, nausea, diarrhea, and some body load, among others.
+Shulgin rated it as one of his "magical half-dozen" most important psychedelic phenethylamines, along with mescaline, 2C-B, 2C-T-7, and others.

 Toxicity

 A potential risk of neurotoxicity from 2C-T-2 use (and 2C chemical series in general) has been shown in serotonergic and dopaminergic neurons, however the assay used concentrations unlikely to translate to recreational use of the compound (>50 μM).
 This has also been shown to be magnified in serotonergic-containing cells with combined use of 2C series drugs with alcohol, MDMA, and methamphetamine.

-Severe 'intoxication' on 2C series drugs has been observed as behavior that includes: intense hallucinations, agitation, aggression, violence, dysphoria, hypertension, tachycardia, seizures, and hyperthermia.
+Severe 'intoxication' on 2C series drugs has been observed as behavior that includes intense hallucinations, agitation, aggression, violence, dysphoria, hypertension, tachycardia, seizures, and hyperthermia.